dennispassway/Obj-C-Styleguide/README.md

 @interface MyClass
 ```

+### Interface and implementation
-* Use one empty line between class extension and implementation in .m file.
+Use one empty line between class extension and implementation in .m file.

 **Example**
 ``` obj-c